 I say this so you know I understand that finding the right talk therapist is a difficult endeavor.
 I drove an hour for every appointment with Suzanne, but it was absolutely worth it.

 It’s essential that you take the time to find the right therapist for you.
+Whether it’s addiction or ADHD, your therapist needs to be ready to help you with your concerns.
 It’s no different than interviewing someone for a job.
 Rarely is the first applicant the one you want to hire.

 If you find during your first session that you don’t click with the person, feel unusually uncomfortable, or the chemistry is off, it’s okay not to go back.
 But please don’t give up.
-Keep going in your search to find the right therapist for you.
+Keep searching to find the right therapist for you.